 Here are some vitamins that people with COPD need to know about:

 is fat-soluble and stored in your liver and fatty tissues.
 Naturally present in many foods, like salmon, mackerel, beef liver, egg yolks, yogurt, milk and cheese, it’s also available as a vitamin supplement.

 For people with COPD, vitamin D deficiency can be common.
 Your doctor can help you determine if you need more vitamin D, how much to take, and how long.

-- Vitamin C—is a water-soluble vitamin.
-You can increase your intake of vitamin C by eating oranges and other citrus fruits, dark leafy green vegetables, broccoli, berries and tomatoes.
+is a water-soluble vitamin.
+You can increase your intake of vitamin C by eating oranges and other citrus fruits, dark leafy green vegetables, broccoli, berries, and tomatoes.

-- Vitamin E—is also fat-soluble and is naturally present in vegetable oils, cereals, meat, poultry, eggs, fruit and vegetables.
-Vitamin E can boost the immune system, is good for the blood vessels and helps protect against cell damage.
+Vitamin E can boost the immune system, is good for the blood vessels, and helps protect against cell damage.

 Oxidation also happens in living tissues, including in the lungs.
 Oxidants from inside the body include free radicals released from your cells, and oxidants from outside your body include cigarette smoke and air pollution.

 When the balance between oxidants and antioxidants shifts towards too many oxidants, oxidative stress occurs.

 In fact, oxidative stress has been linked to inflammation of the lungs’ airways.